fountainment/cherrysoda-engine/README.md

 ### To Use The Sublime Project

-You need to install the CMakeBuilder plugin first
+You need to install the CMakeBuilder plugin first.

-It's recommended to use ```git update-index --assume-unchanged cherrysoda.sublime-project``` to ignore project file change locally.
+And it's recommended to use ```git update-index --assume-unchanged cherrysoda.sublime-project``` to ignore project file change locally.

 ### To Pack Texture Atlas